 3. Made me fill out a contact form.

-I know I’m in the minority here, but I put my actual e-mail address on my Contact page, just to make it as easy as possible for prospects to reach me.
+I know I’m in the minority here, but I put my actual e-mail address in the sidebar, footer, and contact page over at my professional website, just to make it as easy as possible for prospects to reach me.

 4. That damned Captcha box!

 I hate those!
-For those of you who use them anywhere, I usually just go away when I see a Captcha box, often never to return.
+For those of you who use them anywhere, know that I and many other visitors often just go away when we see a Captcha box, often never to return.
 (Especially when you use it for blog comments) In this case, I actually didn’t see the Captcha box until I’d written my detailed message.